-Name of director or officer Age Position(s) with the company and prior business experience Theoren P. Smith, III 50 Group President since February 2005.
+Name of director or officer Age Position(s) with the company and prior business experience Theoren P. Smith, III 51 Group President since February 2005.
 Dr. Smith served as Sector Vice President from July 2002 until February 2004 and Executive Vice President, Federal Business from February 2004 until February 2005.
-Prior to joining us, Dr. Smith served as president at Cable & Wireless North America, and as Chief Technology Officer at Road Runner, LLC.
+From 2000 to 2002, Dr. Smith served as Global Chief Technology Officer at Cable & Wireless, PLC and as President of Cable & Wireless USA, Inc., which filed for bankruptcy protection in December 2003.
+Dr. Smith also served as Senior Vice President and Chief Technology Officer at Road Runner, LLC from 1999 to 2000.
 Joseph P. Walkush 53 Executive Vice President since July 2000 and a Director since April 1996.
 Mr. Walkush has held various positions with us from 1976 to 1979 and since 1981, including serving as a Sector Vice President from 1994 to 2000.
 John H. Warner, Jr. 64 Chief Administrative Officer since December 2003, Corporate Executive Vice President since 1996 and a Director since 1988.
 Dr. Warner has held various positions with us since 1973, including serving as Executive Vice President from 1989 to 1996.
 A. Thomas Young 67 Director since 1995.
 Mr. Young retired from Lockheed Martin Corp. in 1995 after having served as an Executive Vice President from March 1995 to July 1995.
 Prior to its merger with Lockheed Corporation, Mr. Young served as the President and Chief Operating Officer of Martin Marietta Corp. from 1990 to 1995.
 Mr. Young is also on the board of directors of the Goodrich Corporation.